LiangYu-Xidian/STGnet/README.md

 conda activate stgraph-mob
 ```

 > Note: the CUDA/CPU builds of `torch` and `dgl` depend on your GPU and CUDA version.
-If installation fails, install PyTorch first (per the official instructions) and then install the matching DGL build (see FAQ).
+If installation fails, install PyTorch first (per the official instructions) and then install the matching DGL build.

 ### 2) (Optional) GPU installation notes